 Some respondents were also worried about feeling ashamed by washing their period products.
 They could also be worried about them being found by their parents/others in the washing.

-Whilst some of these preconceived ideas about reusable pads result from a lack of clear info and coverage, some relate to the persistent taboo of periods and how women still feel ashamed of them even today.
+Some of these preconceived ideas about reusable pads result from a lack of clear info and coverage.
+Some relate to the persistent taboo of periods and how women still feel ashamed of them even today.

-When it comes to washing reusable period pads, why should this be considered different from washing any other piece of clothing?
+Why should washing reusable pads be considered different from washing any other piece of clothing?
 All clothing comes in contact with the body in some form.
 Period pads that help women deal with menstruation are no different from jumpers that help us deal with the cold.
 Besides, period blood is no less ‘clean’ than normal blood anyway.

 We wash clothes that might be bloody from cuts and scrapes, caked in mud, or covered in other bodily secretions, don’t we?!